-You don’t have to produce the very paper policy document to make yourself eligible beneficiary for the claim.
+You don’t have to produce the policy document to make yourself eligible for the claim.
 In the digital age, all the related information is secured digitally by the company and you only need to know the time of maturity and the name of the insurance provider.
-If you are sure that policy is matured or policyholder is no more, in that case simply approach insurance provider and claim process will be initiated after simple verification of beneficiaries.
+If you are sure that the policy is matured or the policyholder is no more, in that case simply approach the insurance provider and the claim process will be initiated after simple verification of beneficiaries.

 Need for Certificates

 In case the policyholder is no more, maturity benefits can be claimed by you as the listed beneficiaries.
 But you have to produce the death certificate of the policyholder, to make your claim viable to the company.
-In case of accidental insurance, a medical certificate by the certified and qualified medical professional must be produced.
-In case of any legal contradiction among beneficiary, valid legal order must be produced to the insurance company to get due benefits.
+In case of accidental insurance, a medical certificate by a certified medical professional must be produced.
+In case of any legal contradiction among beneficiaries, valid legal order must be produced to the insurance company to get due benefits.